V4Fire/Client/src/components/friends/storage/README.md

 # components/friends/storage

-This module provides a class for persistent storage of component data.
-The module uses the `core/kv-storage` module with the default engine.
-But you can specify the engine to use manually.
+This module provides a class for the persistent storage of component data.
+The module utilizes the `core/kv-storage` module with the default engine.
+However, you can also manually specify the engine to be used.

 ```js
 this.storage.set(1, 'foo');